Royal Icing Airbubbles

-Royal icing airbubbles are one of the most annoying things ever to cookie decorators.
-You can have a beautifuly decorated cookie and then bam!
-One little airbubble wants to be the star of the show and make an unexpected appearance in the middle of your cookie.
+Royal icing air bubbles are one of the most annoying things ever to cookie decorators.
+You can have a beautifully decorated cookie and then bam!
+One little air bubble wants to be the star of the show and make an unexpected appearance in the middle of your cookie.
 UGH!
 It is so frustrating.

-I may not always have time to do everything I can to remove them but, my number one way to remove them is to do nothing.
-Sit the icing on the counter and cover it with a damp towel and do nothing.
+I may not always have time to do everything I can to remove them, but my number one way to remove them is to do nothing.
+Place the icing on the counter and cover it with a damp towel and do nothing.
 Let it sit there for a little while.
-Doing nothing will all the airbubbles to rise to the surface and then you can use a knife or an offset spatula to pop them.
+Doing nothing will allow the air bubbles to rise to the surface and then you can use a knife or an offset spatula to pop them.
 Doing nothing sometimes is very hard because it means we have to be patient.

 Tips on how to Remove Royal Icing Airbubbles:

-- I have noticed lately, the larger the piping tip I use the more airbubbles I have.
-I am not talking about a #3 tip, I am talking about a #6 tip.
-I tried it for a large cookie and it had more bubbles than a bubble bath.
+- I have noticed lately, the larger the piping tip I use the more air bubbles I have.
+It’s not so bad if you use a #3 tip, but if you use a #6 or trim a lot off the end of the decorating bag, look out.
+I did that for a large cookie and it had more bubbles than bubbles in a bubble bath.

-- Mix the royal icing on a lower speed.
-The higher the speed and the longer you mix it, the more airbubbles that get incorporated into your icing.
+- Mix the royal icing at a lower speed.
+The higher the speed and the longer you mix it, the more air bubbles that get incorporated into your icing.

 If you are looking for royal icing information you should check out the links below.